What Car Insurance Do I Need in North Dakota?

 If you meet one or both of these requirements, you have the right to hold the at-fault driver responsible for the accident by filing a third-party car insurance claim or personal injury lawsuit, and that means you can pursue compensation for all categories of losses, including pain and suffering and all other available non-economic damages (which, again, aren't available in a no-fault/PIP claim).

-What Are the Minimum Car Insurance Coverage Requirements in North Dakota?
+What Does Liability Car Insurance Cover in North Dakota?

-Keep in mind that, if you're found responsible for causing a car accident, and the injured drivers' and/or passengers' losses exceed the limits of your car insurance policy, you may find yourself personally responsible for making up the difference out of your own assets.
+Keep in mind that, if you're found responsible for causing a car accident, and other people's losses exceed the liability limits of your car insurance policy, you could be personally responsible for making up the difference out of your own assets.
 Learn more about what happens if you're in a car accident and you're uninsured.

 What Are the Penalties for Driving Without Insurance In North Dakota?